ivanFTG/AH-Assessment/README.md

 For the balance of UIKit - SwiftUI in the code base, I usually go for using the oldest API/Framework patterns.
 So in this case as UIKit is the older UI framework, I have used Controllers and the SWiftUI View has been injected as an UIHostingController.

+Creating the parsing of the Detail has been tricky, the json is quite complex and making something clear and easy to understand has been tricky.
+I think the final result is so so